XeroxDev/Loupedeck-plugin-list/index.md

 # Plugins List
 This is a curated list of plugins for your [Loupedeck](https://loupedeck.com/) devices.
-If you want your plugin listed here, see [read this page](developers.md).
+If you want your plugin listed here, see [this page](developers.md).

 **The install and use of plugins listed below is done at your own risk.**